Improving provision of postnatal care and health information for mums in Nairobi

 If the baby boxes are effective, there is potential to scale up the programme in Kenya, and beyond!
 Already our team are in discussions about running a similar pilot in Sierra Leone and potentially Malawi.

-We will monitor the mothers with a full survey three months after they deliver their baby.
+We monitor the mothers with a full survey three months after they deliver their baby.
 We will also be collecting additional observations and interviews with a small group of women one month after giving birth.

 Our surveys will provide us with information on: